Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Algorithmic resolution of index form equations, application to (multiply) monogenic number fields

-where $f_\alpha\in\Zz[X]$ is the minimal polynomial of $\alpha$, in case of concrete equations \eqref{eq:4.5} the basic idea of the proof of Theorem \ref{thm:3.2} for irreducible $f_\alpha$'s must be combined with some reduction and enumeration algorithms.
+where $f_\alpha\in\Zz[X]$ is the minimal polynomial of $\alpha$, in case of concrete equations \eqref{eq:4.5} a refinement of the proof of Theorem \ref{thm:3.2} for irreducible $f_\alpha$'s must be combined with some reduction and enumeration algorithms.

-The refined version of the general method in the \textit{irreducible} case consists of the following steps:\begin{enumerate} \item Reduction to unit equations but in considerably smaller subfields of the normal closure $G$ of $K$.
-Then the number $r$ of unknown exponents $a_{ijk,l}(1\le l\le r)$ in the unit equation \eqref{eq:3.5} with $\varepsilon_{ijk}=\zeta_{ijk}\rho_1^{a_{ijk,1}}\cdots\rho_r^{a_{ijk,r}}$ is \textit{much smaller}, at most $n(n-1)/2-1$ instead of $r\le n!-1$; cf. {Gy\H ory} (1998, 2000).
-Then, in concrete cases one can bound the exponents $|a_{ijk,l}|$ by {Baker's method}. \item The bounds in concrete cases are still too large.
-Hence a \textit{reduction algorithm} is needed, {reducing} the {Baker's bound} for $|a_{ijk,l}|$ in several steps if necessary by refined versions of the \textit{$L^3$-algorithm}; cf. {de Weger} (1989), {Wildanger} (1997) and {Ga\'al} and {Pohst} (1996). \item The last step is to apply an \textit{enumeration algorithm}, determining the small solutions {under the reduced bound}; cf. {Wildanger} (1997, 2000), {Ga\'al} and {Gy\H ory} (1999) and {Bilu}, {Ga\'al} and {Gy\H ory} (2004). \end{enumerate}
+The refined version of the general method for solving index form equations \eqref{eq:4.5} consists of the following steps: \begin{itemize} \item[{\bf 1.}] Reduction to unit equations but in considerably smaller subfields of the normal closure $G$ of $K$, of which the unit rank is much smaller than that of $G$, i.e., at most $n(n-1)/2-1$ (note that the unit rank of $G$ may be as large as $n!-1$); cf. {Gy\H ory} (1998, 2000).
+Then in the unit equation corresponding to \eqref{eq:3.5}, one can write $\varepsilon_{ijk}=\zeta_{ijk}\rho_1^{a_{ijk,1}}\cdots \rho_r^{a_{ijk,r}}$, with a root of unity $\zeta_{ijk}$ and a fundamental system of units $\rho_1\kdots\rho_r$ of bounded height, and in concrete cases one can bound the exponents $|a_{ijk,l}|$ by {Baker's method}.
+Here the estimate of Baker and W\"ustholz (1993) for linear forms in logarithms of algebraic numbers is very practical to apply in calculations. \item[{\bf 2.}] The bounds in concrete cases are still too large.
+Hence a \textit{reduction algorithm} is needed, {reducing} the {Baker's bound} for $|a_{ijk,l}|$ in several steps if necessary by a refined version of the \textit{$L^3$-algorithm}; cf. {de Weger} (1989), Tzanakis and de Weger (1989), {Wildanger} (1997) and {Ga\'al} and {Pohst} (1996). \item[{\bf 3.}] The last step is to apply an \textit{enumeration algorithm}, determining the small solutions {under the reduced bound}; cf. {Wildanger} (1997, 2000), {Ga\'al} and {Gy\H ory} (1999) and {Bilu}, {Ga\'al} and {Gy\H ory} (2004). \end{itemize}

-Combining the refined version of the general method with reduction and enumeration algorithms, for $n=5,6$ and for not too large $|D_K|$, {Ga\'al} and {Gy\H ory} (1999), resp. {Bilu}, {Ga\'al} and {Gy\H ory} (2004) gave algorithms for determining all power integral bases and hence checking the monogenicity and the multiplicity of the monogenicity of $K$.
+Combining the refined version of the general approach with reduction and enumeration algorithms, for $n=5,6$ and for not too large $|D_K|$, {Ga\'al} and {Gy\H ory} (1999), resp. {Bilu}, {Ga\'al} and {Gy\H ory} (2004) gave algorithms for determining all power integral bases and hence checking the monogenicity and determining the multiplicity of the monogenicity of $K$.

 We note that the use of the refined version of the general approach is particularly important in the application of the enumeration algorithm.

 To perform computations, {algebraic number theory packages}, a {computer algebra system} and in some cases a {supercomputer} were needed.